Leykta/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -all -n -> lists the contents including hidden files that start with . of the current directory in long format with their owner and group IDs numerically mkdir /tmp/my_first_directory -> creates a directory called my_first_directory in the /tmp/ directory mv betty /tmp/my_first_directory -> moves the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory/betty -> delete the file betty from /tmp/my_first_directory
+ls -all -n -> lists the contents including hidden files that start with . of the current directory in long format with their owner and group IDs numerically mkdir /tmp/my_first_directory -> creates a directory called my_first_directory in the /tmp/ directory mv betty /tmp/my_first_directory -> moves the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory/betty -> deletes the file betty from /tmp/my_first_directory rmdir /tmp/my_first_directory -> deletes the directory my_first_directory from /tmp/